From Boudica to Anne Boleyn and Admiral Lord Nelson, Norfolk’s history is awash with distinguished inhabitants, and they all had to live somewhere!

 Sandringham Estate

-Sandringham, a 20,000-acre estate in the Norfolk Coast Area of Outstanding Natural Beauty, is where Queen Elizabeth II retreats with the royal family for Christmas and is reportedly her favourite home.
+Sandringham, a 20,000-acre estate in the Norfolk Coast Area of Outstanding Natural Beauty, is where King Charles retreats with the royal family for Christmas and was reportedly the late Queen’s favourite home.
 Nearby, the Duke and Duchess of Cambridge, aka Wills and Kate, also have their home, Anmer Hall.

 You can visit the house, gardens, parkland and St Mary Magdalene Church in a day, with many of the ground floor rooms of Sandringham House remaining as they were in Edwardian times.